Wanderlust literally means the desire to wander or travel.

 Short trips may be a quick fix but have long-term healthy mental and physical benefits.

-When I stayed at a hostel recently, I thought I’d have the usual “local” experience.
+When I stayed at a hostel, I thought I’d have the usual “local” experience.
 I was like “Oh, I’d probably spend the whole day watching Netflix on my laptop”.
 But when I started chitchatting with guests from other countries, I felt like a tourist!
 The people you’d meet in hostels are most likely from the countries on your bucket list.
-Thus, they are your best source of travel tips!
+Thus, they are the best source of travel tips!